You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 Altitude

-If you are a lowlander, then getting high up the mounts will probably make you feel dizzy.
-The oxygen levels will inevitably decrease the higher you go, and your body will have to work harder to get the required amount of energy out of the scarcer supplies of oxygen.
+If you are a lowlander, getting high up the mounts will probably make you feel dizzy.
+The oxygen levels will inevitably decrease the higher you go, and your body will have to work harder to get the required energy out of the scarcer supplies.
 You will, of course, get used to the altitude changes eventually, but you will be much slower high up in the mountains.

 Season

-In summer, you will be able to cover more miles since the day can last 10 hours or longer.
-In winter, you will most likely cover somewhat less than in summer, unless you are willing to hike in low light.
+You can cover more miles in summer since the day can last 10 hours or longer.
+In winter, you will likely cover somewhat less than in summer unless you are willing to hike in low light.

 How to Cover More Miles During Your Hike?